SunSondhi/SunnyFYP/README.md

 ## Usage

-These files are exclusively working with the RB1 base and Jetson Orin present at University
+These files are exclusively working with the RB1 base and Jetson Orin present at University, but could be tweaked to work for any device, system or robot.